Azure/AzureDataLake/docs/Release_Notes/2018/2018_Spring/USQL_Release_Notes_2018_Spring.md

 --------------------------
 ## Pending and Upcoming Deprecations and Breaking Changes

-Please review your code and make sure you are cleaning your existing code to be ready for the following deprecations of U-SQL preview features.
+Please review your code and make sure you clean up your existing code to be ready for the announced
+deprecations of U-SQL features.

 **Please note: Previously announced deprecation items are now deprecated and raise errors instead of warnings!**